Pipe recovery operations: Tools

+Recovery

+Pipe recovery operations comprise wireline processes used in the oil and gas industry, when the drill string becomes stuck downhole.
+Pipe recovery is the process by which the location of the stuck pipe is identified, and the free pipe is separated from the stuck pipe either by a backoff or a chemical cut.
+This allows fishing tools to subsequently be run down hole to latch onto and remove the stuck pipe.

 Backing off pipe

 Backing off pipe, is an industry term which means unscrewing the pipe at a desired depth downhole.

-Inside Back Off or String Shot
+Inside back off or string shot

 Once the free point of a stuck pipe string is determined, the stringshot back-off service can be used to remove the free portion from the well.
 The string-shot is a metal rod wrapped in explosive primer cord.
 The back-off procedure applies left-hand torque to the stuck pipe string.
 The CCL is used to help position the string shot at the predetermined pipe joint, and then the string shot is detonated.
 The explosion produces a similar effect as an intense hammer blow and allows the joint to be unscrewed at the proper connection.
 Several factors such as pipe size, weight and condition, back-off depth, mud or borehole fluid weight and well temperature are carefully considered when making up the proper string-shot assembly.